Sma1lo/MinecraftBotJS/README.md

 # A MinecraftBotJS

-I used this library to write the bot:[mineflayer](https://github.com/PrismarineJS/mineflayer).
+I used this library to write the bot: [mineflayer](https://github.com/PrismarineJS/mineflayer).